Asset Allocation tutorial and primer for investors and financial advisors.

 (below)

-Month of April '13 YTD (31 Dec '12 to 30 April '13) Last 12 Months Last 3 Years Annualized Average Last 5 Years Annualized Average Last 10 Years Annualized Average Annualized Average Since Inception of 12/31/98
+Month of Jan '17 YTD (31 Dec '16 to 31 Jan '17) Last 12 Months Last 3 Years Annualized Average Last 5 Years Annualized Average Last 10 Years Annualized Average Last 15 Years Annualized Average Annualized Average Since Inception of 12/31/98

 (using monthly compounding)

-Hypothetical performance, as shown in the demo (which has returns and yields for all 69 models).
+Hypothetical performance, as shown in the demo (which has returns and yields for all Models).
 Investment returns are not linked to account for past mutual fund switches, nor quarterly rebalancings.
-Returns shown are after 1.1% annual management fees that an advisor would charge clients

-2.79% 11.55% 19.00% 11.69% Not Available - Some current recommended mutual funds don't have a five-year track record and past trades are not accounted for in the hypothetical model N/A - Some current mutual fund picks don't have a ten-year track record and past trades are not accounted for in the hypothetical model N/A - Some current mutual fund selections don't have even a ten-year track record and past trades are not accounted for in the hypothetical model
+2.08% 2.08% 18.54% 7.53% Not Available - Some current recommended mutual funds don't have a five-year track record and past trades are not accounted for in the hypothetical Model N/A - Some current mutual fund picks don't have a ten-year track record and past trades are not accounted for in the hypothetical Model N/A - Some current mutual fund picks don't have a 15-year track record and past trades are not accounted for in the hypothetical Model N/A - Some current mutual fund selections don't have a 15-year track record and past trades are not accounted for in the hypothetical Model

 Moderate Benchmark Index Asset Allocator Model

-Same portfolio model as above, but funded with indices.
+Same portfolio Model as above, but funded with indices.
 The difference is the value of active management - or mutual fund picking.
 No past index fund switches to account for (so there's no need to distinguish between hypo and actual).
-After the same 1.1% annual management fee that an advisor would charge clients

-Difference between the Actual Fee-based Moderate Model (with 1.1% fees) and the same Portfolio Model Funded with Benchmark Indices
+Difference between the Actual Fee-Based Moderate Model and the same Portfolio Model Funded with Benchmark Indices

-This is the correct apples-to-apples method of comparing portfolios, and shows the value of passive vs. active investment management strategies (derived only from the mutual fund selections)
+This is the correct apples-to-apples method of comparing investment portfolios, and shows the value of passive vs. active investment management strategies (derived only from the active mutual fund selections)

 This is sort of the same thing as positive Alpha when it beats the benchmark index